 The Govanstowne Farmers’ Market was established in 2010 to directly meet community food access needs.

-Each year, CCSJ sponsors a donation event called the Good Stuff Campaign that allows Loyola students to drop off items they aren’t going to take home with them after moving out from their residence halls.
+Previously sponsored by CCSJ, our annual move out donation drive called the Good Stuff Campaign allows Loyola students to donate items after they move out of their residence hall each May.
 This event prevents a large amount of items from entering the waste stream but also provides local families with the clothing, furniture, school supplies, or other items that they desperately need.
 These items go directly to local agencies that distribute these items to families throughout the Baltimore metro area.
 Starting in 2015, the event will be sponsored by the offices of Facilities Management, Sustainability, Events and Student Life.